 We have grown rapidly over the last several years, and our recent revenue growth rate and financial performance may not be indicative of our future performance.
 In 2018, 2019, and 2020, our revenue was \$99.3, million, \$164.2 million, and \$233.4 million, respectively, representing a 65% growth rate from 2018 to 2019 and a 42% growth rate from 2019 to 2020.
 You should not rely on our revenue for any previous quarterly or annual period as any indication of our revenue or revenue growth in future periods.
 As we grow our business, our revenue growth rates may slow, or our revenue may decline, in future periods for a number of reasons, which may include slowing demand for our platform offerings and services, increasing competition, a decrease in the growth of our overall credit market, increasing regulatory costs and challenges and our failure to capitalize on growth opportunities.
 Further, we believe our growth over the last several years has been driven in large part by our AI models and our continued improvements to our AI models.
 Future incremental improvements to our AI models may not lead to the same level of growth as in past periods.
-In addition, we believe our growth over the last several years has been driven in part by our ability to rapidly streamline and automate the loan application and origination process on our platform.
-The Percentage of Loans Fully Automated to level off and remain relatively constant in the long term, and to the extent we expand our loan offerings beyond unsecured personal loans, we expect that such percentage may decrease in the short term.
+In addition, we believe our growth over the last several years has been driven may 53% in 2018 and increased to 70% in 2020.
+We expect the Percentage of Loans Fully Automated on our platform was 53% in 2018 and increased to 70% in 2020.
+We expect the Percentage of Loans Fully Automated on our platform was 53% in 2018 and increased to 70% in 2020.
+We expect the Percentage of Loans Fully Automated on our platform.
 As a result of these factors, our revenue growth rates may slow, and our financial performance may be adversely affected.